-For our clients, this results in assurance that online order errors or incorrect inventory data in your web store (as a result of data synchronization challenges) will never result in lost business.
+For our clients, this results in the assurance that online order errors or incorrect inventory data in your web store (as a result of data synchronization challenges) will never result in lost business.
 For our clients’ customers, this means an informative, data- and feature-rich web store that makes online browsing and purchasing simple and hassle-free.

 k-eCommerce’s approach to e-commerce, which can more accurately be referred to as an interfacing solution, syncs information to the front-end web store from the ERP system using the platform’s native connector.

 Working within this pieced-together ecosystem of technologies means that data may be captured in one system but synchronized and processed in another.
 Data is also replicated, meaning that, for example, the data that is housed in a customer’s ERP system is also replicated and accounted for in the k-eCommerce database.
 This may lead to more back-end maintenance for a business than is necessary, or hurdles in the e-commerce customer experience for the end-user.